bytebase/bytebase/proto/gen/grpc-doc/v1/README.md

 <a name="bytebase-v1-Plan-ChangeDatabaseConfig-Type"></a>

 ### Plan.ChangeDatabaseConfig.Type
-Type is the type of changing the database.
+Type is the database change type.

 | Name | Number | Description |
 | ---- | ------ | ----------- |